PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 The caveat here is that too small of change can slow your team down.
 Since running A/B tests take time, if you're constantly testing small changes, it will take longer to ship large, meaningful changes.

 A good rule of thumb to know if your change is too small is if it's unlikely to impact user behavior significantly.
-You can use qualitative data from user research or quantitative data from existing logging, or previous A/B tests, to inform this decision
+You can use qualitative data from user research, quantitative data from existing logging, or previous A/B tests to inform this decision

 ### 4. A sufficiently large sample size of users